novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-136.md

 Of course, Jungle doesn't do all of this.

-Jungle's cloud service is to design complex algorithms to enable such tasks and provide big data.
+Jungle's cloud service can provide the infrastructure and even simpify complex algorithm to develop such work.
+So non-IT companies can focus on building their business.

 'It's not an exaggeration to say that the birth and growth of Amazoness were together with the American financial sector.'